Strategy Guide

 How to spot it

-Pick a region with only two or three remaining candidates.
-Look at the diagonal neighbors of every candidate.
-If every candidate is a diagonal neighbor of the same outside cell, you have found an adjacency squeeze.
+Pick a region with only two or three legal cells left.
+Look at the diagonal neighbors of each legal cell.
+If every option touches the same outside cell diagonally, that outside cell is blocked.

 What to do

-Mark the attacked neighbor as invalid.
-No matter which candidate the region eventually uses, a queen there will block the same neighbor.
+Mark the shared diagonal neighbor as invalid.
+No matter which legal cell the region uses, that outside cell would touch the queen diagonally.

 Why it works